Release Notes#

 The system-generated problem ID remains the unique identifier for a problem.

-Terms and conditions for Japanese users of Leap are here: Leap Cloud Subscription Agreement: Japan.
+Terms and conditions for Japanese users of the Leap service are here: Leap Cloud Subscription Agreement: Japan.

-Leap’s dashboard now lets you view and download your problem-submission statistics for Leap solvers.
+The dashboard now lets you view and download your problem-submission statistics for solvers available in the Leap service.

 _images/leap_site_user_stats.png

-You can now see detailed information about problems that you have submitted to Leap solvers.
+You can now see detailed information about problems that you have submitted to solvers in the Leap service.
 You can also search and filter the list of problems and cancel any pending ones (problems that are canceled before they complete do not use any solver access time).

 _images/leap_site_problems.png